-(1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and (2) The information contained in the Report fairly presents, in a the Company. all material respects, the financial condition and results of operations of Date: August 29, 2008 /s/ Robert S. Keane . . , Robert S. Keane Chief Executive Officer /s/ Harpreet Grewal Harpreet Grewal Chief Financial Officer A signed original of this written statement required by Section 906 has been provided to VistaPrint Limited and will be retained by VistaPrint Limited and furnished to the Securities and Exchange Commission or its staff upon request.
+- (1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

+Date: August 29, 2008

+/S/ ROBERT S. KEANE Robert S. Keane Chief Executive Officer

+/S/ HARPREET GREWAL Harpreet Grewal

+Chief Financial Officer

+A signed original of this written statement required by Section 906 has been provided to VistaPrint Limited and will be retained by VistaPrint Limited and furnished to the Securities and Exchange Commission or its staff upon request.